 Take two sheets of rice paper and gently drop into a bowl of boiling water.
 Let them soak for around 20 seconds, or until they are fairly soft and pliable.
 Use a spatula to remove, drain off the excess water, then place the paper on a plate.

 Evenly spread a teaspoon of hoisin sauce across the uppermost rice paper sheet and layer your vegetables, bean sprouts, noodles, and meat.
 Remember to leave a small gap all the way around the edges, to allow for rolling and folding.
 Fold in the top and bottom of both sheets, then simply roll to complete.
-Repeat this process for the remaining spring rolls and serve with hoisin sauce.
+Repeat this process for the remaining spring rolls.

 If you want to add further flavors, as well as playing with the types of vegetables you include in your spring roll recipe, serve with a bowl of sweet chili dipping sauce to give the rolls a bit more kick.